rem137/Extensions/README.md

 Examples:
 - `browser+cloud` - Will only be loaded if in a browser for cloud servers.
 - `cli + mac` - Will only be loaded if in a cli environment on a Mac

+## Loading procedure

+When an extension is installed, extension managers take the following steps:
+1. If `package` ends in `.js`, `.mjs`, or `.es`, take the `package` field to be a JS file and load directly.
+1. If the `package` field is not a JS file, install as a dependency using `npm`, or error if not possible.